-

 Gorilla Tracking

-Gorilla Tracking in Bwindi National Park
+Gorilla Trekking in Bwindi National Park

-Interested in tracking the gorillas in Bwindi National Park as opposed to Mgahinga, it is possible to stay at our lodge and drive to Bwindi for gorilla tracking very early in the morning.
-The southern sector of Bwindi is about 35Kms from Amajambere Camp (2hrs drive).
+If you are interested in tracking the gorillas in Bwindi National Park as opposed to Mgahinga Gorilla National Park, it is possible to stay at our lodge and drive to Bwindi National Park for gorilla tracking very early in the morning.
+The southern sector of Bwindi National Park is about 50 km from Amajambere Iwacu Community Camp (2 hours' drive).

-Golden Monkey Tracking in Mgahinga
+Golden Monkey Tracking

 Golden Monkey Experiential Tourism